codescalersinternships/Coreutils-EYAD_HUSSEIN/README.md

-# github.com/codescalersinternships/Coreutils-EYAD_HUSSEIN
+# Coreutils-EYAD_HUSSEIN

-github.com/codescalersinternships/Coreutils-EYAD_HUSSEIN is a collection of Unix-like command line utilities implemented in Go.
+Coreutils-EYAD_HUSSEIN is a collection of Unix-like command line utilities implemented in Go.

 ## Project Structure